galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 Here we can see that less than 0.5 % of the reads were discarded based on quality.
 If our read set had high enough coverage for downstream analyses, we might choose to apply a stricter quality filter.

-*Summary of read data for genome assembly*
+## Summary of read data for genome assembly

-> ### {% icon question %} Questions
+> <question-title></question-title>
 > 1. How many reads do we have now for our genome assembly?
 Is the read coverage high enough?
 >
-> > ### {% icon solution %} Solution
-> >
-> >
+> > <solution-title></solution-title>
-* Genome size: From kmer counting, the estimated genome size is ~ 240,000 bp  (this is only subsampled data; full data would likely suggest a size of 0.5 - 1 Gbp for a typical plant genome)
+> > * Genome size: From kmer counting, the estimated genome size is ~ 240,000 bp  (this is only subsampled data; full data would likely suggest a size of 0.5 - 1 Gbp for a typical plant genome)
-* Genome coverage (or depth):  total base pairs in the reads / base pairs in genome
+> > * Genome coverage (or depth):  total base pairs in the reads / base pairs in genome
-* Short reads: From the fastp report after trimming and filtering short reads, there are 3.2 million reads, comprising 482 million base pairs
+> > * Short reads: From the fastp report after trimming and filtering short reads, there are 3.2 million reads, comprising 482 million base pairs
-* Short read coverage:  = X2008
+> > * Short read coverage:  = X2008
-* Long reads: From the fastp report of the long reads (although no filtering and trimming performed) there are 85 thousand reads, comprising 761 million base pairs.
+> > * Long reads: From the fastp report of the long reads (although no filtering and trimming performed) there are 85 thousand reads, comprising 761 million base pairs.
 From the nanoplot tool we ran in the Data QC section , we know that the mean read length is almost 9,000 base pairs, and the longest read is > 140,000 base pairs.
-* Long read coverage:  = X3170
+> > * Long read coverage:  = X3170
-These coverages are very high but are ok to use with tutorial data.
+> > These coverages are very high but are ok to use with tutorial data.
 With a typical full data set, coverage would be more in the order of X40 to X200.
 > >
 > {: .solution}
 {: .question}